jberkel/sms-backup-plus/README.md

 If you have a lot of messages backed up (let's say over 5000) restoring can be very slow, especially if you're only interested in the most recent messages.

-A workaround is to use the gmail web interface (or an IMAP email client) to move the bulk of the messages to another label in gmail (e.g. SMSARCHIVED), and only keep a few hundred or so messages in the SMS label.
+A workaround is to use the Gmail web interface (or an IMAP email client) to move the bulk of the messages to another label in Gmail (e.g. SMSARCHIVED), and only keep a few hundred or so messages in the SMS label.

 Next time you restore it will only restore those messages and it will be a lot